Geoffrey Challen

 -

-Autogenerated testing exercises will provide students with the chance to practice writing test suites.
-Writing test suites is not only a critical component of software creation, but provides students the opportunity to demonstrate their understanding of a problem, as well as learn to think defensively by anticipate corner cases and problematic inputs.
+Autogenerated testing exercises provide students with the chance to practice writing test suites.
+Writing test suites is not only a critical component of software creation, but provides students the opportunity to demonstrate their understanding of a problem, as well as learn to think defensively by anticipating corner cases and problematic inputs.

 -